xxyzzzq/quex/doc/source/appendix/command-line/intro.rst

+.. cmdoption:: --no-bad-lexatom-detection, --nbld

+    If present, the encoding error detection is turned off.
+That also means, that the 'on_bad_lexatom' handler is never possibly be called.

+Default: true (not disabled)

 The buffer on which a generated analyzer runs is characterized by its size (macro QUEX_SETTING_BUFFER_SIZE), by its element's size, and their type.
 The latter two can be specified on the command line.